 Online Solicitation of a Minor

-Who is a Minor for Purposes of Online Solicitation of a Minor in Texas?
+Who is a Minor for Online Solicitation of a Minor in Texas?

 Anyone under the age of 17 is considered a minor for purposes of this statute.
 Additionally, anyone who the accused believed was under the age of 17 is also considered a minor.
 In many online solicitation of minor cases, the person on the other end of the conversation is a law enforcement agent who in no way resembles the minor they are purporting to be.